 If you can identify the three construction traits above in weightlifting shoes, then it gets easier to identify the differences between weightlifting shoes and things like cross-training shoes.
 In addition, recognizing these construction traits can help you further understand when to wear weightlifting shoes which we’ll discuss below.

 Why and When to Use Weightlifting Shoes?

 When we wear weightlifting shoes, we are purposefully elevating the heel to a greater degree than what we would receive in normal training and cross-training shoes.
-This purposeful heel elevation is done to support biomechanics when lifting, and more specifically when performing movements like squats, snatches, clean & jerks, and other accessory exercises that we want an elevated heel for.
+This purposeful heel elevation is done to support biomechanics when lifting, and more specifically when performing movements like squats, snatches, clean & jerks, and other accessory exercises if we want an elevated heel.

 Why Use Weightlifting Shoes

 A weightlifting shoe’s elevated heel will help support forward knee translation without having to forcefully drive the knees forward as hard or fight to have greater levels of dorsiflexion.
 Basically, the elevated heel will help assist knee tracking due to it creating a more biomechanic-friendly environment.

 Dorsiflexion = when we try to raise the toes upward toward the knee.